PLSysSec/rlbox-book/src/chapters/wasm-sandbox.md

 {{#include examples/wasm-hello-example/Makefile}}
 ```

-## definitions
+## Definitions

 To start we can see our Makefile begins with RLBOX_ROOT, which just specificies
 where our `rlbox_wasm2c_sandbox` repo's root directory lives.
 This repo contains
-our modified version of wasm2c, a wasm runtime (and very limited wasi runtime),
-and pulls down a copy of the wasi-sdk and the rlbox framework as part of its
-build process, providing a single location for all our tools, which is handy
-for example purposes and some developers.

-Many users folks perfer to do a system wide or per-user install of the wasi-sdk
-and RLBox.
+all the tools we will need to compile our C library to a Wasm sandboxed library
+that we can compile and link with our application.